blu3id/blu3id.github.io/posts/complex-system-dangers.md

 In modern medicine introduction of a new drug, treatment or procedure is highly scrutinised and evidence based.
 There are trials, audits and research studies that evaluate the effectiveness and safety of these changes.
 However when is comes to introduction of IT systems to the clinical environment there is no such scrutiny, there is no requirement for evidence, there is no on-going supervisions and reporting of adverse incidents.

-IT deployments are a change malmanagement process - at risk of veering off-topic - there is a vast amount of theory on how best to manage and implement change and yet within the NHS there is either wilful ignorance of this amongst IT staff/project managers or (perhaps more worryingly) a complete lack of understanding.
+IT deployments are a change management process - at risk of veering off-topic - there is a vast amount of theory on how best to manage and implement change and yet within the NHS there is either wilful ignorance of this amongst IT staff/project managers or (perhaps more worryingly) a complete lack of understanding.
 The emphasis is always on the project or the software never on the "product" (providing safe, efficient healthcare) or the end users who deliver it (health care professionals) which is at odds with change management theories (such as Kotter, Lewin or McKinsey) that all focus on the users (health care professionals) and how the change will improve the product (providing safe, efficient healthcare).

 #### iii.
 Work as Imagined vs. Work as Done